LoginRadius/docs/content/blog/get-started-dotnetcore-razor/index.md

 ## SDK Installation

-In this tutorial, we assume that you are following the Razor Page design pattern in your web application.
-We will use the LoginRadius &#46;NET SDK to make API calls to LoginRadius.
+This tutorial assumes that you are following the Razor Page design pattern in your web application and uses the LoginRadius &#46;NET SDK to make API calls to LoginRadius.

-- Run the following command in the NuGet Package Manager Console:
+Run the following command in the NuGet Package Manager Console:
 ```
 PM> Install-Package LoginRadiusSDK.NET
 ```